 Hyaluronic acid draws water into the skin and minimizes potential irritation caused by vitamin C. Your skin will look firmer and the appearance of pores will be minimized.

 The serum is very easy to use and absorbs quickly into the skin.
 It leaves a velvety feeling after application and makeup sits on top of the serum quite well since the formula is water-based.

 The serum is stored in a beautiful neutral-coloured dropper bottle that shields it from light and oxygen exposure.
-It’s a great lightweight serum that’s gentle enough for vitamin C newbies.
+It’s a great lightweight serum that’s gentle enough for those with sensitive skin.

 - An Australia-made serum that’s cruelty-free and vegan

 - Contains ethyl ascorbic acid, liquorice extract, hyaluronic acid and grape seed extract